Local Plan 2011-2033 Open or Close

-The Council is making progress with the preparation of the new Local Plan and has now published the “North East Derbyshire Local Plan: Consultation Draft” for public consultation between 24th February and 7th April 2017.
+The Council published the “North East Derbyshire Local Plan: Consultation Draft” for public consultation between 24th February and 7th April 2017.

 The Consultation Draft sets out the proposed strategy for growth and development across North East Derbyshire to 2033, together with land use allocations and key policies that will be used to decide on planning applications.
 Once adopted, it will become part of the development plan for North East Derbyshire and will replace the ‘saved’ policies of the 2005 Adopted North East Derbyshire District Local Plan.